SIDESO/hablame/README.md

 ```
 ### Available Message methods

 `content()`: Set a content of the notification message.
-This parameter should be no longer than 918 char(6 message parts),
+This parameter should be no longer than 918 char(6 message parts).

 `sourceCode()`: Set the Source Code name to be used as origin.

 `requestProofOfDelivery()`: Set the request proof of delivery to be used as origin (Extra cost).

 `priority()`: Set the priority of the message.
 (True = Transactional, False = Marketing).

 `flash()`: Set the if the message should be flash.
 (True = Flash, False = Normal).

 `senDate()`: Set the date and time when the message should be sent.
 (Not used is priority is set to true).

 ## Changelog